mrl-anomaly/anomalousdata/content/home/welcome.md

   css_class:
 ---

 Welcome to MIT Intelligent Anomaly Synthesizer!
 This website is for running test data remotely.
-Click here to enter test parameters in the queue.
-The status of the GPASS is available <a href="https://thingspeak.com/channels/1289599"> here</a>.
+Click <A HREF="content/test">here </A> to enter test parameters in the queue.
+The status of the GPASS is available <a href="https://thingspeak.com/channels/1289599">here</a>.